-Draft (January 2003)
+Draft (April 2003)

 The author acknowledges the financial support of the Portuguese Foundation for Science and Technology under the research grant (POCTI/2001/ECO/37457).
-I am also grateful to Francisco Veiga and participants at the 58th Congress of the International Institute of Public Finance and at the University of Minho Economics Department Seminars for helpful comments.
+I am also grateful to Francisco Veiga, Henry Chappell, and Martin Paldam for helpful comments.
 This article also benefited from the efficient research assistance of Claudia Ribeiro and César Coelho.